nytimes/presidential-precinct-map-2024/README.md

 - In the following states, precinct results in some counties were not included in the map because these counties reported absentee votes at the countywide level rather than at the precinct level: Idaho, Michigan, Missouri, North Carolina, Oklahoma and South Dakota.
 - Some of the results we gathered are slightly incomplete:
   - Wherever write-ins are not reported by the data source, our vote totals are marginally different.
-  - A very small portion of the tabular precinct results (roughly 0.1%) could not be joined to the precinct boundaries, and thus these results are not present in the TopoJSON.
+  - A very small portion of the tabular precinct results (roughly 0.1%) could not be joined to the precinct boundaries, and thus these results are not present in the data.
 - Our map uses township-level data in much of New England.
 We will replace it with precinct-level data as it becomes available.
 - A small number of precincts contain no votes or have so few voters that their vote data is redacted by officials.
 Those precincts are excluded from the data.

-## National download links

-**The national [TopoJSON](https://github.com/topojson/topojson) data set can be downloaded here: [https://int.nyt.com/newsgraphics/elections/map-data/2024/national/precincts-with-results.topojson.gz](https://int.nyt.com/newsgraphics/elections/map-data/2024/national/precincts-with-results.topojson.gz)**

-**The national CSV data set can be downloaded here: [https://int.nyt.com/newsgraphics/elections/map-data/2024/national/precincts-with-results.csv.gz](https://int.nyt.com/newsgraphics/elections/map-data/2024/national/precincts-with-results.csv.gz)**

-## State by state availability, download links, and caveats
+## State by state download links and caveats

 |symbol|meaning|
 |:----:|:------|